“An ounce of performance is worth pounds of excuses.”

 …another disappointment in June’s doggedly optimistic life, they begin the long trek back to Seattle.
 When inclement weather forces them off the road, June gets caught in a flash flood incident that leaves her stranded and injured in the middle of nowhere.
 Rescued by a mysterious hot-rodder, she is thrust into yet another post-Joycean world with even more surreal elements.
 Here she begins to sense that this strange but benevolent character may actually be the fabled “Seattle Capper” himself—the unseen phantom responsible for a history of distributor cap thefts—and the same one who stole their cap in Arizona while the band was enroute to Austin.

 Decline and Fall of Alternative Civilization is literary fiction that may appeal to misguided men, unsettled women, disgruntled music enthusiasts and anyone fond of examining the strings from which physicists’ yoyos spin.

 The text is being produced into audiobook format.
 Doing the recording and narrative voiceovers (with other actors’ character voices) is SPOT—yeah, that guy.
 If not familiar, look him up here and here for starters.

 Self-publication is a helluva process in any form.
-While the audiobook is the WIP (“work in progress” ha!) the ebook version has just become available for $0.99 on Amazon and FREE on Smashwords.
-This being announced on 2-16-2017, there’s no guarantee these prices will last forever, but it’s definitely the deal for at least two weeks.
+While the audiobook is the WIP (“work in progress” ha!) the ebook version became available for $0.99 on Amazon and FREE on Smashwords early in 2017, and those prices still hold as of late August, and maybe til the audio version is released (which is projected as early 2018).